sedol1339/files/abstracts.md

 Chen, R. T. Q., Rubanova, Y., Bettencourt, J., & Duvenaud, D. (2018).
 Neural Ordinary Differential Equations. arXiv, 1806.07366.
 Retrieved from https://arxiv.org/abs/1806.07366v5

-    - Continuous-depth residual networks and continuous-time latent variable models, continuous normalizing flows
+    - We propose continuous-depth ResNets, continuous-time latent variable models, continuous normalizing flows
     - The derivative of the hidden state is parameterized
     - The output of the network is computed using a blackbox differential equation solver
-    - Have constant memory cost
+    - They have constant memory cost
-    - Adapt evaluation strategy to each input
+    - We can adapt evaluation strategy to each input
-    - Can explicitly trade numerical precision for speed
+    - We can explicitly trade numerical precision for speed

 Chevalier-Boisvert, M., Bahdanau, D., Lahlou, S., Willems, L., Saharia, C., Nguyen, T. H., & Bengio, Y. (2018).
 BabyAI: A Platform to Study the Sample Efficiency of Grounded Language Learning. arXiv, 1810.08272.
 Retrieved from https://arxiv.org/abs/1810.08272v4

-Cooper, Y. (2018).
-The loss landscape of overparameterized neural networks. arXiv, 1804.10200.
-Retrieved from https://arxiv.org/abs/1804.10200v1

 Dehghani, M., Gouws, S., Vinyals, O., Uszkoreit, J., & Kaiser, Ł. (2018).
 Universal Transformers. arXiv, 1807.03819.
 Retrieved from https://arxiv.org/abs/1807.03819v3